Beau Bennett: College

-In his freshman year at the University of Denver, Bennett played 37 games for the Pioneers ice hockey team, scoring 25 points (nine goals and 16 assists).
-He recorded four multi-point games — two points in games against Bemidji State, Lake Superior State, Minnesota State and Alaska–Anchorage.
-He tallied six assists during a six-game point streak from March 4 through March 19, and added 98 hits and 15 blocked shots throughout the campaign.
-He missed five games, however, from December 4 through January 1 with a right knee injury.
+In his freshman season, Bennett played 37 games for the University of Denver, recording 25 points (nine goals and 16 assists).
+He recorded four multi-point games – two points in games against Bemidji State, Lake Superior State, Minnesota State and Alaska Anchorage.
+He tallied six assists during a six-game point streak from March 4 through March 19, 2011, and added 98 hits and 15 blocked shots throughout the campaign.
+He missed five games, however, from December 4, 2010, through January 1 with a right knee injury.

-In his sophomore year, Bennett played 10 games and scored 13 points (4 goals and 9 assists).
-He injured his wrist during practice on October 26 and missed four games, returning to the lineup on November 12.
+In his sophomore season, Bennett played 10 games and scored 13 points (four goals and nine assists).
+He injured his wrist during practice on October 26, 2011, and missed four games, returning to the lineup on November 12.
 He recorded five points (two goals and three assists) in a four-game point streak from November 12 to 25.
-On December 8, 2011, Bennett had surgery to repair a ruptured tendon in his wrist.
+On December 8, Bennett had surgery to repair a ruptured tendon in his wrist.
 The injury forced him to miss the final 29 games of the season.
 He was named to the All-WCHA Academic Team.

 On April 13, 2012, Bennett signed a three-year, entry-level contract with the Pittsburgh Penguins.
 Bennett finished his Denver career with 38 points on 13 goals and 25 assists in 47 games.